 Washington, D.C.: National Gallery of Art

-We arrived via Navy Memorial and walked across Pennsylvania Avenue with its awe-inspiring view of the National Capital.
+Kenedy and Tucker have never been to the National Gallery of Art and neither was very excited to go.
+We arrived via Navy Memorial and walked across Pennsylvania Avenue and glimpsed a view of the National Capital.

 It was so hot and muggy that most people were sitting at the fountain with their feet in the water.